Local Parametric Estimation in High Frequency Data: The Locally Parametric Model (LPM)

-We don't assume any independence between $\theta_t^*$ and the other quantities driving the observations, such as the Brownian motion of the efficient price process, the volatility of the efficient price process, the microstructure noise, etc. In particular, there can be leverage effect (see e.g. Wang and Mykland (2014), A\"{i}t-Sahalia et al. (2014)).
-Also, the arrival times $\tau_{i,n}$ and the parameter $\theta_t^*$ can be correlated, i.e. there is endogeneity in sampling times.
+We assume that the parameter process $\theta_t^*$ takes values in $K$, a (not necessarily compact) subset of $\reels^p$.
+We do not assume any independence between $\theta_t^*$ and the other quantities driving the observations, such as the Brownian motion of the efficient price process.
+In particular, there can be leverage effect (see e.g. Wang and Mykland (2014), A\"{i}t-Sahalia et al. (2017)).
+Also, the arrival times $\tau_{i,n}$ and the parameter $\theta_t^*$ can be correlated, i.e. there is (some kind of) endogeneity in sampling times.